sugarcoat/sugarcoat/README.md

 Default: See [templating](#templating) for a list of Sugarcoat's provided partials.
 Relative: `template.cwd`

 Partial file(s) to register with Handlebars.
 If any partials use a [reserved name](#reserved-partial-names), the respective partial will override the one provided by Sugarcoat.
-If you choose to include an object or an array of objects, you must include a `src` and `options`.
-If you do not choose to include options through an object, Sugarcoat will default it's glob options to `nodir: true`.

 ### `template.assets` ###